Getting Creative with Limited-Edition Beer

 The problem: label presses are as big as they are expensive.
 As lovely as it would be to have total creative control over your label printing, fitting a label press in your brewery – and budget – probably seems like a farfetched idea.
 Well, thankfully, it's not.
 Enter the desktop label printer.

-Desktop label printers are the solution for short to medium print runs.
+Desktop label printers like the Afinia L701 are the solution for short to medium print runs.
 They're fast, applicator-ready, and smaller than a keg of beer.
 And did I mention they print great-looking labels?

 The possibilities are limitless.
 Your labeling should be too.